 Long-Term Milestones For Septic Inspection And Elimination

 If 100 percent of the noncompliant septic systems have been addressed and water quality challenges persist, then the focus will expand to all septic systems in the watershed.
 In total, the BBC Watershed has an estimated 3,325 septic systems.
 Around 21 percent are considered out of compliance with inspection and maintenance requirements.
 To achieve clean water, routine septic system inspections, maintenance, repair, and removal will need to be ongoing in the watershed until all properties with septic systems that have municipal sewer service available have connected.
-Clark County recommends most septic systems be inspected every 3 years, with specialty systems requiring more frequent inspections, and maintenance completed every 5 years.
-Replacement of septic systems is needed every 15 to 40 years with connection to the public sewer system the preferred alternative.
+Clark County requires most septic systems be inspected every 3 years, with specialty systems requiring more frequent inspections, and maintenance .

 If water quality is not improving after significant progress in septic inspection and maintenance activities the BBC Partnership will increase efforts to address sources of bacteria from pets and stormwater runoff.